abduulrahmankhalid/Bondora-Financial-Risk-Prediction/README.md

 # **Bondora-Financial-Risk-Prediction**

 ### Credit risk modeling of peer-to-peer lending Bondora systems.
-Applying Data Cleaning to Bondora Raw Loans Dataset, Exploratory Data Visualizations for the data.
-Feature Engineering for the Modeling part.
+Applying Data Cleaning to Bondora Raw Loans Dataset, Exploratory Data Analysis and Visualizations for the data.
+Feature Engineering for the Features Set.
 Classifications and Regression Modeling with Pipelines, and Finally Deployment to a Web Application using Flask and Render.

 #### This Repository is Part of the Machine Learning Engineer Internship at Technocolabs